SteelT0rment0r/T0rment0rRice/README.md

 ***DISCLAIMER***

-You might wanna change the scale in ~/.config/hypr/hyprland.lua because i use 0.7 scale, or you can use hyprmod app which can be installed by typing yay -S hyprmod in your terminal!
+You might wanna change the scale in ~/.config/hypr/hyprland.lua because I use 0.7 scale, or you can use the Hyprmod app which can be installed by typing yay -S hyprmod in your terminal!
 ---

 ## License